1098-T Statements

 The 1098-T statement can help you determine if you are eligible for certain education tax credits or deductions when you file your annual income tax return.
 For example, your 1098-T can help you determine if you (or an individual who may claim you as a dependent) are eligible to claim a Hope Scholarship or Lifetime Learning Credit on your income tax return.
 Visit the IRS Publication 970 for detailed information on tax benefits for education.

-Please contact a professional tax accountant with questions about the amount reported on your 1098-T to confirm what counts as "qualified expenses" and to determine what tax benefits for education you may be able to claim on your tax return based on your 1098-T. Central Piedmont cannot give you tax advice.
+Central Piedmont is required to report the amount of qualified tuition and related expenses paid during the year.
+You can visit the IRS website for a sample 1098-T form and for explanations of each box on the form.
+Please contact a professional tax accountant with questions about the amount reported on your 1098-T to confirm what counts as qualified expenses and to determine what educational tax benefits you may be able to claim on your tax return based on your 1098-T. Central Piedmont cannot give tax advice.

-Central Piedmont issues your 1098-T form no later than January 31 each year.
+Central Piedmont issues 1098-T forms no later than January 31 each year.

 To get instant access to your Central Piedmont 1098-T tuition statement as soon as it is issued, provide your consent to receive the form electronically: